BenediktWz/A_star-path-planning/README.md

 ## Description:
 In this project I solved several tasks connected to path planning in order to find the optimal path for a robot to reach a goal node from a starting node.

-I wrote a method to find the closest node to an input point.
+I wrote a function to find the closest node to an input point.
 This is later used to find the start and goal nodes.
 Then, I implemented the A* search algorithm.
 Next, I generated the optimal path found by the A* algorithm.
 Then, I smoothed this path so that a robot can follow it easier.
-In the end I also completed the method to generate a probabilistic roadmap so that it can be used instead of a grid map.
+In the end I also completed the function to generate a probabilistic roadmap so that it can be used instead of a grid map.

 Demonstration Video Link: https://youtu.be/Pa7BX4TIEh0